zrgn/zrgn.github.io/index.md

 * Players seeking to make improvements to a game should offer suggestions constructively by making concrete proposals for house rules

+### Infractions
+* It is incumbent on players to bring issues to the attention of the general group.
+An issue can't be addressed if no one else is aware it exists.
+Either bring up the issue directly with the other player or speak to some of the other members that you are close with.
+If they agree that it's an issue that needs addressing, the matter should be brought to a group as a whole for discussion.

 ### Sanctions
 * Apologize when appropriate
 * Ameliorate the situation (e.g. repair or replace a damaged game; buy person a